vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     The **ServiceClient** is used to send messages to devices.

-1. Locate the `UNCOMMENT create service client instance below here` comment.
+1. Locate the **Create a ServiceClient to communicate with service-facing endpoint on your hub** comment line within the code.

-1. Uncomment the following code:
+1. Uncomment the following lines of code:

     ```csharp
-    // Create a ServiceClient to communicate with service-facing endpoint
-    // on your hub.
     serviceClient = ServiceClient.CreateFromConnectionString(serviceConnectionString);

-    // Invokes a Direct Method on the device
-    await InvokeMethod();
+    await InvokeMethod().GetAwaiter().GetResult();
     ```

     Notice how the **ServiceClient** connects using the **serviceConnectionString** defined earlier.
 The **InvokeMethod** is then called.